feroult/yawp/README.md

 3. Using a browser, go to `http://localhost:8080/api/` to check if everything is OK.

-5. Follow the guidelines to start developing your API.
-You may find the following resources handy:
+5. Follow the guidelines to start developing your API:
     * [Todo App List Tutorial](http://yawp.io/guides/tutorials/todo-list-app)
     * [YAWP!
 Guides](http://yawp.io/guides)
     * [The API Documentation](http://yawp.io/guides/api/models)

 ## Contributing

 Everyone willing to contribute with YAWP! is welcome.
 To start developing you will need an environment with:

-    * JDK 1.7 or newer;
+    * JDK 1.7+
-    * Maven 1.3 or newer;
+    * Maven 1.3+
-    * PostgreSQL 9.4 or newer;
+    * PostgreSQL 9.4+

 ## IRC

 Feel free to contact the developers at the IRC channel __#yawp__ at __chat.freenode.net__

+## License

+YAWP! is released under the [MIT license](https://opensource.org/licenses/MIT).